abel8260/apploydv_portable/icon_definition_apply.md

 **Overview of .ico in Windows:**

+## In Windows:

-In Windows, **.ico** files are primarily used to display icons for executables, folders, and shortcuts.
+**.ico** files are primarily used to display icons for executables, folders, and shortcuts.
 The **.ico** format supports multiple resolutions within a single file, enabling Windows to choose the most appropriate size for various UI elements like the desktop, taskbar, or file explorer.
 Common sizes include 16x16, 32x32, and 64x64 pixels.

 To quickly customize the icon of a folder in Windows using an **.ico** file: